 We need the Right Wing Nuts to stop yelling confiscation.
 Heck, they’re the first to tell you that if the government even tried it, there would be civil war and most cops and soldiers would not follow those orders.
 So why are the Right Wing Nuts still yelling?
 Well, for one, it raises money (some of them are in the top 1%, all from yelling into a radio microphone).
 But the other reason is the Left Wing Nuts.

-Left Wing Nuts are yelling that guns should be done away with.
+Left Wing Nuts yell that guns should be done away with.
 No guns.
 Period.
 They further yell that every gun control victory is a step toward getting rid of guns.
-Apparently, they too are deficient in the laws of the land.
+Apparently, they too are deficient in knowing the laws of the land.

 But, that’s the problem.
 You have a bunch of ignorant people yelling at each other about stuff that has zero chance of happening, and that’s what frames our current gun debate.
 That’s what raises campaign money.
 That’s also what triggers my annoyance.